pdhung3012/confres/README.md

 - We write code in python that take all feature and label data in csv format and get the total accuracy by cross validation.
 - If the evaluation is time consumming, you can use our compact version of training-testing data.

 In overal, in this project we build Machine Learning models that given 2 arbitrary mentions and produce the output that predict 2 mentions are co-referred or not.
-The details of each steps can be seen in the documentation folder.
+We think that the 2 remaining challenges of this corpus is automatically generated label and the corpus contains many pairs with 0 label so it might un-balance.The details of each steps can be seen in the documentation folder.